At EduMais, most of the images we share publicly project ideas that are important to us: positivity, happiness, hope, resilience.

 Their traumatised brains are often blocked.
 Information doesn’t reach their prefrontal cortex (the part of the brain where decisions are made and assessed) as their amygdala (the part of the brain where strong emotions are experienced) is in a state of fight, flight, or freeze.

 In Bruna’s case, she was in a state of fight.
-Instead of blaming and shaming, thereby creating only more arousal in the brain, we try to find an opening with the students and empathize with their situation.
+Blaming and shaming would only create more arousal in the brain.
+Instead, we try to find an opening with the students and empathise with their situation.

-Among other problems, Bruna was worried about the lack of food at home.
-Even with the best of intentions, adhering to classroom rules can be difficult when you don’t know where your next meal is going to come from.
+Among other problems, Bruna had been worrying about the lack of food at home.
+Even with the best of intentions, following classroom rules can be difficult when you don’t know where your next meal is going to come from.

-After talking to Bruna, we agreed that she would make a video at home about the lesson’s topic, to make up for the classroom time she missed.
+After talking to Bruna, we agreed that she would make a video at home about the lesson’s topic.
 She researched ordinal numbers on Youtube and filmed herself reciting them.